UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw10-lambda-calculus.md

    for a variable, one for a lambda abstraction, and one for an application.

 2. Recognizing redexes.
-Read about redexes in Wikipedia.
+Read about redexes in Wikipedia (use https://sookocheff.com/post/fp/eta-conversion/ to help figure out one of the greek letter names).
 (You will then follow up with [Panangaden](https://www.cs.tufts.edu/comp/105/readings/prakash.pdf).)

   * (a) Wikipedia mentions two kinds of redex.
 What are their names?